No matter what kind of website you run and what product or service you sell, you can use these question examples to get inspired.

-Even simple SaaS tools often offer many features.
-You might be surprised how many customers choose you because of a small feature you don’t even think about.
+Even the simplest SaaS tools often have many features.
+You might be surprised at how many customers choose you because of a small feature you don’t even think about.
 Why?
-Because these are small features that truly differentiate you.
+Because these are the features that make you different.

-Tip: Target returning registered visitors.
+Tip: Target returning registered visitors with this question.

 11. Which of the following tools do you use?

-Tip: Target new registered users.
+Tip: Target your newly registered users.